mtwasetku-ui/physioto/src/content/blog/frozen-shoulder-adhesive-capsulitis-home-physiotherapy.md

 **1 Clinical history (15–20 minutes)**

-Michael will ask about the onset and progression of your shoulder stiffness, the pattern and severity of your pain (particularly night pain), any associated medical conditions, and any previous treatments.
+Micheal will ask about the onset and progression of your shoulder stiffness, the pattern and severity of your pain (particularly night pain), any associated medical conditions, and any previous treatments.
 The history is often enough to confirm the diagnosis before any physical assessment.

 **2 Shoulder assessment (15–20 minutes)**

-Michael will measure your active and passive range of motion in all planes, assess the quality of capsular end-feel, and distinguish frozen shoulder from other shoulder pathology.
+Micheal will measure your active and passive range of motion in all planes, assess the quality of capsular end-feel, and distinguish frozen shoulder from other shoulder pathology.
 The physical examination will confirm the stage and the pattern of restriction, which directly guides treatment planning.

 **3 Stage explanation and management plan (10 minutes)**

-Michael will explain your stage, what to expect over the coming months, what the physiotherapy programme will involve, and what medical management options are worth discussing with your GP.
+Micheal will explain your stage, what to expect over the coming months, what the physiotherapy programme will involve, and what medical management options are worth discussing with your GP.

 **4 Initial treatment (15 minutes)**